-The very popular intermediate move, Montaña, was earlier often called Ochenta, but since Montaña is a much better name, resembling the arm movements of the move, making it much easier to remember, Ochenta is free to be use as name for some other move.
+The very popular intermediate move, Montaña, was earlier often called Ochenta, but since Montaña is a much better name, resembling the arm movements of the move, making it much easier to remember, Ochenta, “80”, is free as a name for some other move.

 As the Enchufla ends, the Lead drops the Follow’s Enchufla hand and picks it up again under the other arm as he steps under it (rare).
 Next the Lead gives the Follow a rare left turn on one, and change hands again and goes into Dile Que No.

 Why not try this: After the rare left turn on 1-2-3, and shifting hands back to normal, the Follow is well positioned to continue with a Coca-Cola left turn on 5-6-7 and even a double Coca-Cola turn?